doctor3w/Dance-Dance-Evolution/docs/index.md

 #### macOS Application

-As aforementioned, our Mac app reads from the PIC through UART.
+As mentioned before, our Mac app reads from the PIC through UART.
 In order to achieve this we first had to install a driver to the specific serial cable bought for the project.
 We used one from Prolific, the link to the driver is [here](http://www.prolific.com.tw/US/ShowProduct.aspx?p_id=229&pcid=41).
-Once we could communicate to the PIC over UART, we need the mac application to be able to communicate through UART as well, and for that we used a framework called [ORSSerialPort](https://github.com/armadsen/ORSSerialPort).
+Once we could communicate to the PIC over UART, we needed the Mac application to be able to communicate through UART as well, and for that we used a framework called [ORSSerialPort](https://github.com/armadsen/ORSSerialPort).
 This framework allowed us to use a common pattern in Cocoa development called the delegate pattern.
 We used ORSSerialPort to create a serial port object, which we set our app's view controller as the delegate for, and then an interface function implemented as part of the delegate pattern would be called every time there was new data to read.
 This made reading from the PIC very simple, as each time that method was called we knew more information had been sent from the PIC.

 The application also displayed the arrow sequences and user input, and this was done by adapting simple CoreAnimation game library developed by Matt Gallagher.
 This library offers simple game objects, centralized game data, and CoreAnimation layers for the game objects all synchronized with NSTimers and Key-Value Observation.
 The game data starts a timer upon a new game which calls update functions for each game object currently in the data.
 Each time they object updates its properties, they value change notifies the game objects attached CoreAnimation layer object to update on the screen.
 The library was adapted for our arrow objects and the game data now sets a new game up with outline arrows and a score of zero.
 We also modified how objects were removed from the screen by using CATransactions rather than abruptly removing it, which was causing an odd lag as the arrows moved upwards.